MAISY® Utility Customer Databases, Forecasting & Analysis Models

 provides utilities with ZIP and neighborhood hourly load forecasts, impacts of

-A quick intro is provided by the following video and online presentations viewer: Forecasts are available for the current year, 2030 and 2035 with service area, ZIP, neighborhood, and customer detail.
+A quick intro is provided by the following video and online presentations viewer: Forecasts are available for current year, 2030 and 2035 single family customer bases with service area, ZIP, block group, neighborhood, and customer detail.
 Output detail includes:

 • Electricity use and 8,760 hourly kW loads